 - Please note: Sunsail only provides life jackets suitable for adults or older teenagers.
 Waterproofs for hire come in a range of adult sizes.

 - If taking part in Yachtmaster Coastal/Offshore prep week, you will need a log book showing past experience and two passport sized photographs for your examination.
+You will also need a valid first aid certificate and a SRC certificate or higher level GMDSS radio operator's qualification.
 Please ensure you bring the correct exam fees for each course.
 These are payable direct to the RYA examiner, not Sunsail.

 RYA Practical Day Skipper and RYA Coastal